 There’s plenty to be said for using the trail to disconnect and go off the grid for a few days, but that doesn’t mean you can afford to leave your smartphone back at camp.
 You can turn your phone off when you’re hiking (or put it on airplane mode) in order to connect better with nature, or you can use it to capture memories of your trip and navigate with the compass.

 However, even if you tuck your smartphone in your bag and ignore it for most of the trip, it’s still an invaluable tool if something goes wrong.
 Having a durable device that gets service on a wide-ranging network, like the Galaxy S7 from T-Mobile, means that you can easily call for help, or only have to hike a short distance to a point where you can.
 This greatly increases your chance of survival in case of unexpected problems.

 You may not realize the full usefulness of a headlamp until you have to go to the bathroom in the middle of the night.
 Even in other situations, you might be able to get by with a flashlight or lantern, but those can take up one of your hands, which reduces your ability to cook, set up camp, and build a fire for the night.
 Headlamps are invaluable for immediately lighting whatever you need to see without restricting your resources or movement.
-They’re also helpful during the day if you’re hiking into a cave or checking out a hole in the ground.
+They’re also helpful during the day if you’re hiking in San Diego, or into a cave or checking out a hole in the ground.

 Solar Battery Charger